MGSimard/vertexblog/README.md

 - [ ] Create text file component
 - [ ] Text file components should render as draggable window (Important choice here, either render them as dynamic routes in the blog, or render them without routes as a modal - I think I prefer dynamic route for ease of access through URL)
 - [ ] Move signup process to a component within taskbar start menu instead of page
-- [ ] If not signed in show signin/signup in start menu
-- [ ] If signed in show current user/signout in start menu
-- [ ]
 - [x] Set up database (Vercel PostgreSQL w/ Drizzle ORM)
 - [x] Complain on Github about months-long multi-project schema drizzle bug that tries to kill your DB with a sequence drop
 - [x] Complain on Github about another driizzle bug where .default(false) & .default(sql`FALSE`) don't work on boolean()